-The Gold Core Curriculum at Anderson University plays a vital part in your growth, both as a student and as a person.
+The Gold Core Curriculum, Anderson University's General Education program, plays a vital part in your growth, both as a student and as a person.
 The goal is not for you to simply accumulate information.
 The Gold Core Curriculum, grounded in AU’s Christian mission and liberal arts tradition, is designed to prepare you to become a productive, creative, ethical global citizen with a love for learning and commitment to your community.

 Common Learning Outcomes

 The Gold Core Curriculum is built around a series of Common Learning Outcomes.
 Learning in these areas goes beyond a superficial introduction to disciplines; they’ll help you understand why subjects and intellectual skills outside of your major matter.
 This understanding comes through a rigorous, liberal arts curriculum that will take you to colleges and schools across Anderson University and serve as a platform upon which you can build a successful future.

 The core consists of 41 credit-hours and covers 18 Common Learning Outcomes.
 The Outcomes fall into three areas: Knowledge, Skills, and Dispositions of Engagement.